atomicdata-dev/atomic-data-docs/src/schema/faq.md

 ## How does Atomic Schema relate to RDF / SHACL / SheX / OWL / RDFS?

-Atomic Schema is _the_ schema language for atomic data, whereas RDF has a couple of competing ones, which all vary greatly.
+Atomic Schema is _the_ schema language for Atomic Data, whereas RDF has a couple of competing ones, which all vary greatly.
 In short, OWL is not designed for schema validation, but SHACL and SheX can maybe be compared to Atomic Schema.
 An important difference is that SHACL and SheX have to deal with all the complexities of RDF, whereas Atomic Data is more constrained.